adunning/spring-harvest/spring-harvest.rst

 | His feet were set towards the hills
 | Because he knew that there the rills
 | Ran down like jewels, and fairy cars
-| Galloped, maybe, among the dells,
+| [pg 75] Galloped, maybe, among the dells,
 | And airy sprites wove fitful spells
 | Of gossamer and cold moonshine
 | Which do most mistily entwine:
 | And ever the hills called, and a voice
 | Cried: “Soon, maybe, comes thy choice
-  Twixt mortal immortality
+| Twixt mortal immortality
-  Such as shall never be again,
+| Such as shall never be again,
-  ’Twixt the most passionate-pleasant pain
+| ’Twixt the most passionate-pleasant pain
-  And all the quiet, barren joys
+| And all the quiet, barren joys
-  That old men prate about to boys.”
+| That old men prate about to boys.”

 --------------